- I have writing included in the forthcoming anthology Admissions and will be performing at its launch in Melbourne Oct 7. Check here for details.

 - Funemployed Book and EP are out and about!
-You can read a sample chapter The Black Cat.
 Here is my Eight Things They Don’t Tell You About Being An Artist.
 Plus a self-interview with Three Thousand and a tell-something interview with Broadsheet.

 - I made a Mix for The Lifted Brow – songs for artists.